zippy/anansi/README-commons-room.markdown

     stick->request: <name>
     stick->release: <name>
     stick->give: <name>
+    occupant->update-data:
+        name: <unique name of occupant>
+        key: <key to update if updating just a single item in the data hash>
+        data: <data value to update>
     matrice->make-agent:
         addr: <address of user to grant grant agency over occupant to>
         occupant: <address of occupant>